aeternity/protocol/consensus/consensus.md

 ### Blocks

-This document depends on Bitcoin-NG protocol that describes rules for building blockchain.
+This document depends on [Bitcoin-NG protocol][ng] that describes rules for building blockchain.

 Bitcoin NG introduces two types of blocks: